Ariana Grande holds benefit concert in wake of terror attacks

 More than 50,000 crowded into Emirates Old Trafford Cricket Ground to watch Grande headline the benefit.
 Justin Bieber and Coldplay are also scheduled to perform.

-Some concertgoers clutched signs reading "For our angels" in tribute to the 22 people who were killed and dozens more injured when a suicide bomber set off a blast following Grande's concert at Manchester Arena on May 22.
+Some concertgoers clutched signs reading "For our angels" in tribute to the 22 people who were killed and dozens more injured when a suicide bomber set off a blast after Grande's concert at Manchester Arena on May 22.

 The sold-out "One Love" benefit follows another deadly attack that rocked London late Saturday when three men drove a van into a crowd before stabbing people in nearby bars and restaurants.